 - As of February 1, 2021, DFEH has released a User Guide to the Pay Reporting Portal, a Pay Data Sample Excel Template and a CSV Example on its website to help employers with submitting their data.

-- In addition, DFEH’s Pay Reporting Portal will go live on February 16, 2021.
+- In addition, DFEH’s Pay Reporting Portal is live.
 This portal can be used by employers to submit their data to DFEH.

 What Employers Should Do to Prepare